A Quantum Heat Machine from Fast Optomechanics: Bounds on thermodynamic cycles

+Again, we see that the thermal occupancy (purity) of the probe light sets a hard lower limit to the mechanical occupancy, unlike our proposed scheme.

-\section{Bounds on Thermodynamic Cycles}
+\section{Bounds on thermodynamic cycles}

-Consider a complete cycle of the squeeze--rotate--squeeze protocol with lossy squeezing as described in the main text.
+Consider a complete cycle of the squeeze--rotate--unsqueeze protocol with lossy squeezing as described in the main text.
 Let us divide up the protocol into the following steps (\cf{} Fig.~1 of main text):

 The squeezing steps perform work, allowing us to identify the total work (in quanta) as

 Similarly,